lucasrocha1313/EShopMicroservice/be/README.md

 - **Primitive Obsession**: The service uses Value Objects to represent primitive types, such as OrderId, CustomerId, OrderItemId, etc. This helps to avoid primitive obsession and improve the readability and maintainability of the code.
 - **Rich Domain Model**: The service uses a rich domain model to encapsulate business logic within the domain entities.
 This helps to keep the domain logic cohesive and maintainable.

+**Database Interceptors**
+- **AuditableEntityInterceptor**: This interceptor automatically populates the CreatedAt and UpdatedAt properties of entities before saving them to the database.
+This helps to reduce boilerplate code and improve the consistency of the data.
+- **DispatchDomainEventsInterceptor**: This interceptor automatically dispatches domain events after saving entities to the database.
+This helps to decouple the domain logic from the persistence logic and improve the scalability and maintainability of the code.

+**Seed database**:
+- Database will be seeded with some initial data when the application starts.
+This is used for testing purposes.

 ### How to run
 - **Install Docker**: Ensure Docker is installed on your system.
 - **Start the Services**: Execute the following command in the project's root directory